Peter Hook & the Light: 2011: Joy Division Closer tour

+2012: Joy Division albums tour and Joy Division Still live dates

-The Light began 2012 by performing Unknown Pleasures & Closer shows live in Luxembourg, Spain, Germany, Slovakia, Poland, Czech Republic, Russia, Finland, Norway, Sweden and Japan as well as back at home in the UK.
+The Light began 2012 by performing Unknown Pleasures and Closer shows live in Luxembourg, Spain, Germany, Slovakia, Poland, Czech Republic, Russia, Finland, Norway, Sweden and Japan as well as back at home in the UK.
 The Light first performed both Joy Division albums live together in the same night at a special hometown show at the Buxton Opera House on 25 February 2012.
-The band also played 3 tracks from New Order's first album Movement at this show - a precursor of what would follow in 2013.
-The band's first proper UK tour took place in May/June 2012, and was followed by a second UK tour in November 2012.
+The band also played three tracks from New Order's first album Movement at this show - a precursor of what would follow in 2013.
+The band's first proper UK tour took place in May/June 2012.
+During this, the band would also play Joy Division's Still album in its entirety for two dates in Manchester on 18 and 19 May 2012.
+A second UK tour would follow in November 2012.
 The Light also continued to tour in Europe with sold out shows in Belgium, France, Holland, Italy & Portugal.

+2013: New Order Movement and Power Corruption & Lies tour

-In January 2013, Hook turned his focus from Joy Division to New Order and performed the first two New Order albums, Movement and Power, Corruption & Lies, live for the first time at 3 special shows in the UK.
+In January 2013, Hook turned his focus from Joy Division to New Order and performed the first two New Order albums, Movement and Power, Corruption & Lies, live for the first time at three special shows in the UK.
 The band performed an intimate, warm-up show at Clwb Ifor Bach, in Cardiff before then performing two large, sold out shows at KOKO in London and the Manchester Cathedral.
 The Manchester Cathedral show was later released as a live album by online recording company Play Concert.
 Following these shows, the band took a short break before resuming their shows performing the Joy Division material in more new places including Slovenia, Croatia, Hungary, Switzerland and Austria as well as with return visits to Poland and Russia.
 Summer 2013 saw The Light perform at various festivals including EJEKT 2013 in Athens, Greece & the 2013 MIDI Festival in the south of France.
-On 23 June 2013, Peter Hook and The Light performed both Joy Division albums live in Ian Curtis' hometown of Macclesfield, within the unique surroundings of Christ Church.
+On 23 June 2013, Peter Hook & The Light performed both Joy Division albums live in Ian Curtis' hometown of Macclesfield, within the unique surroundings of Christ Church.
 The Light also performed their Movement and Power, Corruption & Lies set for only the fourth time ever by returning to the Buxton Opera House on 23 July 2013.

-September 2013 saw Peter Hook and The Light officially begin their Movement and Power, Corruption & Lies world tour, which spanned both North & South America as well as the UK & Ireland.
+September 2013 saw Peter Hook & The Light officially begin their Movement and Power, Corruption & Lies world tour, which spanned both North and South America as well as the UK & Ireland.
 The band also returned to Greece to follow their 2011 Unknown Pleasures shows by performing Closer live in Athens & Thessaloniki.